Avg: 3.6 from 102 votes

 |Shared By:||david goldstein on May 30, 2003|

-From the belay either rap 120' from the bolt anchors or climb Mr. Rockbiter 50' of slabby 10a w/ 6 bolts.
+From the belay, either rap 120' from the bolt anchors or climb Mr. Rockbiter 50' of slabby 10a with 6 bolts.

 Note that much of the grunting and scraping can be avoided by stemming outside of the crack, an easier but much less secure option probably best utilized by the second.